 At its core, the technology is the same, but each offers its own advantages and disadvantages.

 IPL hair removal was first tested in the mid-1990s.
 After a few successful trial runs, the FDA approved the use of IPL for hair removal in 1997.
 However, since the devices were new and had the potential to harm people if misused, IPL could only be used under strict doctor supervision.

 At first, IPL was expensive.
 Only those who could afford a plastic surgeon could afford IPL.
-It was mostly upscale Beveryly Hills residents, actors, musicians, and other affluent clients.
-For this reason, IPL never became quite as well known as laser hair removal- the method that dominated most of the 90s and early-2000.
+It was mostly upscale Beverly Hills residents, actors, musicians, and other affluent clients.
+For this reason, IPL never became quite as well known as laser hair removal- the method that dominated most of the 90s and early-2000s.

-That being said, clinical IPL is just as effective, if not moreso, than laser hair removal.
+That said, clinical IPL is just as effective, if not more so, than laser hair removal.